-Every item in our collection has been catalogued, and the resulting electronic database will soon be available for you to search in the Research Library, as well as online here.
-We use the Devon Rural Archive Classification System or DRACS to organise the material.
+Almost every item in our collection has been catalogued, and the resulting electronic database will soon be available for you to search in the Research Library, as well as online here.
+We use the Devon Rural Archive Classification System, or DRACS, to organise the material.

 Our team are currently working on the final stages of the cataloguing process and are making sure that all of our holdings are clearly signposted and easily accessible.

-For now, our team are very happy to help you identify potential resources for your research, and can access the catalogue from Reception.
+For now, our team are very happy to help direct you to potential resources for your research, and can access the catalogue from Reception.

 Visit our Research Library

-Our Research Library is a quiet space where you can browse our collection and carry out independent study.
+Our Research Library is a quiet space where you can browse our collection and undertake private study.